heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 - Problem Definition: Define the parameters for problem generation
 - Problem Generation: Generate a random problem instance
 - Greedy Solution: View the initial greedy schedule
-- Optimized Solution: View and compare the optimized schedule
 - Contractor Schedules: View a tabular representation of each contractor's schedule

-## Optimization
+## Architecture

-The project uses the CP-SAT solver from Google OR-Tools for schedule optimization.
-This allows for sophisticated optimization techniques, potentially leading to better schedules and higher profits.
-The optimizer includes:

-- Detailed logging of optimization decisions
+The application follows the Model-View-Controller (MVC) architecture:

+- Models (in `models/`) represent the data structures and business logic.
+- Views (in `gui/`) handle the presentation and user interaction.
-- Consideration of travel time between errands
+- Controllers (in `controllers/`) manage the flow of data between models and views.

-- Improved profit calculation in the objective function
-- Integration with contractor calendars to respect availability constraints
+Utility managers (in `utils/`) provide additional services and functionalities to support the MVC components.

 ## Logging

 The application uses Python's built-in logging module to provide detailed information about its operations.
 Log messages are displayed in the console, which can be useful for debugging or understanding the application's behavior.
 The logging level and format can be configured in the `setup_logging()` function in `main.py`.

+## Recent Changes

+- Implemented a clear separation of concerns with the introduction of controller classes.
+- Refactored utility functions into dedicated manager classes for improved modularity.
+- Introduced SchedulingUtilities class for centralized scheduling-related operations.
+- Enhanced error handling and logging throughout the application.

-For more details on the project scope and development process, please refer to `project_scope.md` and `developer_log.md`.
+For more details on the project scope, development process, and recent changes, please refer to `project_scope.md` and `developer_log.md`.